 As part of the Gilman Scholarship application process you will be required to identify an education abroad and financial aid advisor on the URI campus who can certify your application.
 The URI Office of International Education and Enrollment Services Office work very closely to ensure URI applicants are certified in a timely manner.
 URI Gilman applicants should be aware of the following:

-1. The Certifying Financial Aid Advisors at URI are Tara-Lyn Houle and Abigail Juenger.
+1. The Certifying Financial Aid Advisors at URI is Abigail Juenger.
 Their names will appear in the appropriate drop-down menu within the Gilman application portal.
 URI applicants should feel comfortable selecting one of their names as each of them are prepared each application cycle to proceed with certification process.

-2. Students participating in a URI Faculty-Led Summer program should select Michelle Carrara as their Certifying Study Abroad Advisor and Tom Hospod for all other study abroad program options.
+2. Students participating in a URI Faculty-Led Summer program should select your Education Abroad Advisor for all other study abroad program options.

 Gilman Scholarship and Pell Grant “Match” Scholarships